Neural Stochastic Differential Equations on Compact State Spaces: Theory, Methods, and Application to Suicide Risk Modeling: Experiments and Results

+\paragraph{WSP maps expert-given dynamics to viable dynamics on arbitrary polyhedra.} We \emph{stress-test} WSP by transforming the given dynamics, in which $z_t$ \emph{spirals out} of a target region, to remain viable in three arbitrary polyhedra: triangle, square, pentagon.
+The bottom-right of \cref{fig:intuition} compares the given and the WSP-transformed dynamics in blue and red, respectively, showing that they match on the interior of the space while differing near the boundary.
+The bottom-left of \cref{fig:intuition} then shows that sample trajectories from the WSP-transformed dynamics remain within the polyhedra while still spiraling according to the original dynamics.
+Details in \cref{apx:expert-dynamics-setup}.

-\paragraph{Experiments: comparing the inductive biases of WSP vs.~baselines.} As discussed in \cref{sec:intro}, initialization plays a crucial role in the success of expressive SDE-based models.
-Thus, to empirically compare the inductive bias of WSP (\cref{eq:wsp}) against baselines (\cref{eq:unconstrained,eq:ito,eq:ito-absorbed}), we solve SDEs given by NN drifts and diffusions with randomly sampled weights, and with $z_0$ near the boundary to compare their inductive biases.
-While simple, \emph{these preliminary experiments already show a stark improvement in inductive bias of WSP compared to baselines.} Details on setup in \cref{apx:setup}.
+\paragraph{WSP produces volatile trajectories, qualitatively similar to EMA data, while baselines do not.} Due to Limitation 2 (\cref{sec:intro}), initialization plays a crucial role in the success of expressive SDE-based models.
+As such, to empirically compare the inductive bias of WSP (\cref{eq:wsp}) against baselines (\cref{eq:unconstrained,eq:ito,eq:ito-absorbed}), we solve SDEs given by NNs $h$ and $g$ with randomly sampled weights.
+We define the viable region, $K = [0, 1]$, and specifically choose $z_0 = 0.99$ near the boundary to \emph{stress-test} the chain-rule based SDEs in \cref{eq:ito,eq:ito-absorbed} to show that, close to the boundary, they struggle to return to the interior of $K$ (setup in \cref{apx:synthetic-setup}).
+While simple, \emph{these experiments show WSP boasts a stark improvement over baselines in its ability to capture volatile data}. \cref{fig:ito-inductive-bias} (top) shows WSP ensures SDE samples are viable in $K$ (faithful to expert knowledge), while freely moving across $K$ (appropriate inductive bias for volatile data).
+Notably, WSP trajectories qualitatively resemble the dynamics of suicidal ideation in EMA data.
+In contrast, unconstrained SDEs quickly leave $K$, and SDEs based on It\^o's lemma stick to the boundary.
+In \cref{fig:ito-inductive-bias} (with additional results in \cref{apx:results-kl-expansion,apx:results-stationary}), we show these behaviors persist under the Karhunen-Lo\`eve approximation of Brownian motion (from \cref{apx:latent-sde}), and in the stationary construction from \cref{thm:stationary}.

-\paragraph{Results: WSP has favorable inductive bias relative to baselines.} \cref{fig:ito-inductive-bias} (top) shows WSP ensures SDE samples are viable in $K = [0, 1]$.
-In contrast, unconstrained SDEs quickly leave $K$, and SDEs based on Ito's lemma stick to the boundary (as explained in \cref{sec:challenges}), limiting their expressivity.
-In \cref{apx:results-kl-expansion}, we demonstrate WSP's favorable inductive bias also when Brownian motion is replaced with a smooth, pathwise expansion, which allows us to replace the SDE solver with a fast, adaptive ODE solver.
-Finally, in \cref{fig:ito-inductive-bias} (bottom), we show that the stationary SDE from \cref{thm:stationary} boasts the same favorable inductive bias, allowing us to match any target time-marginal.
-For additional results, see \cref{apx:results-stationary}.

-\paragraph{Future Work.} While our specific parameterization of WSP (i.e.~choice of $w(z)$ and $c_h(z)$) shows favorable inductive bias over baselines, we do not yet know how amenable it is to gradient-based optimization, for example when used in a latent SDE or diffusion model.
-Thus, in future work, we will conduct empirical comparisons of WSP with baselines to determine whether it enables better model fit and more stable training dynamics.